dhirajsriram/Pokedex-React-V2/README.md

 ### Search

-Although there is no specific search results page, the search bar provides an inutive experience to the user looking for a specific pokemon.
-The search bar provides **autosuggest** to help the user easly find the pokemon that they are looking for.
-The suggestion list provides the name number and image of the pokemon.
+Although there is no specific search results page, the search bar provides an intuitive experience to the user looking for a specific Pokémon.
+The search bar provides **autosuggest** to help the user easily find the Pokémon that they are looking for.
+The suggestion list provides the name number and image of the Pokémon.

 ![alt text](/docs/Suggestion.jpg "Design")